 Don’t worry, WordPress is pretty easy to use and you’ll learn quickly.
 But there are a few things you should do after installing WordPress, and I want to go over them in this article.

 This article assumes you’ve already installed WordPress on your own domain, but if that’s not the case please see my page on How to Start a Blog, which walks you through the process of setting up a web hosting account and installing WordPress.

 Now, here are 11 things that I recommend you do after installing WordPress.

 → Related reading: How I’ve Made Over $1 Million Blogging

 1. Get an SSL Certificate Installed

 An SSL certificate will add security to your site and protect both you and your visitors.
-In years past the SSL certificate was necessary if you were collecting any kind of personal data from visitors, but today every site or blog should have an SSL certificate.
+In years past, the SSL certificate was only necessary if you were collecting any kind of personal data from visitors (like processing credit card transactions), but today every site or blog should have an SSL certificate.
 If you don’t want your site to be marked as insecure by Google or web browsers you should have an SSL certificate installed.